lvoillat/cucumber-demo/README.md

 1. Attention: if the classes defining the steps are not public, they are not accessible during execution.
 2. Don't forget to adapt **RunCucumberTest.java** classes to your needs.

+## Running test with maven (@PhilippeCollet)

+By default, maven use its *surefire* plugin to run tests.
+This plugin is especially built for running unit tests, as it will diretly fail if any test fails.
+This is a good property for preventing the build to be made (the goal *package* will typically fail).

+It must be noted that *surefire* will, by default, find tests with the following names and run them during the `test` phase (i.e. just before `package`):

+* `"**/Test*.java"` - includes all of its subdirectories and all Java filenames that start with "Test".
+* `"**/*Test.java"` - includes all of its subdirectories and all Java filenames that end with "Test".
+* `"**/*Tests.java"` - includes all of its subdirectories and all Java filenames that end with "Tests".
+* `"**/*TestCase.java"` - includes all of its subdirectories and all Java filenames that end with "TestCase".`